Lower bounds on non-local computation from controllable correlation: Lower bound from controllable correlation

 As a simple example, the CNOT$_{B\rightarrow A}$ gate is controllably correlated: choose for instance $P_{QA} = (\rho_{cc})_{QA}=\frac{1}{2}(\ketbra{00}{00}_{QA}+\ketbra{11}{11}_{QA})$.
 Taking first the control on $B$ to be $\ket{0}$, CNOT$_{B\rightarrow A}$ acts identically on $A$, leaving $QA$ in the maximally classically correlated state $P_{QA}$, so $\lambda_1$ is $1$.
 On the other hand choosing the input on $B$ to be the maximally mixed state erases the state on $A$ and leaves it product with $Q$, so $\lambda_2=0$.
 In contrast, the SWAP$_{AB}$ gate is not controllably correlated --- regardless of the input on $B$, the final state on $QA$ will be product, so we always have $\lambda_1=\lambda_2=0$.
 Similarly, the identity is not controllably correlated since $P_{QA}$ will not be influenced by the input on $B$.

 Our main result of this section is the following theorem, which expresses that controllably correlated unitaries require entanglement to be implemented as a NLQC.
 System labels used in the proof are shown in figure \ref{fig:NLQC_correlation}. \begin{theorem} Suppose that unitary $U_{AB}$ has $(\lambda_1,\lambda_2)$-controllable correlation.
-If a NLQC protocol using a resource $\Psi$ gives an $\epsilon$-correct (in diamond norm distance with $\epsilon<1/4$) implementation of $U_{AB}$, then
+If a NLQC protocol using a resource $\Psi$ gives an $\epsilon$-correct implementation of $U_{AB}$, then

 where

 \end{theorem}

 \begin{proof} Recall that we defined the states